tedneward/Worldspine-DnD5e/Equipment/Armor.md

 ```

 #### Breastplate
 This armor consists of a fitted metal chest piece worn with supple leather.
-Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer’s vital organs while leaving the wearer relatively unencumbered.
+Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer's vital organs while leaving the wearer relatively unencumbered.

 #### Chain mail
 Made of interlocking metal rings, chain mail includes a layer of quilted fabric worn underneath the mail to prevent chafing and to cushion the impact of blows.
 The suit includes gauntlets.

 #### Chain shirt
 Made of interlocking metal rings, a chain shirt is worn between layers of clothing or leather.
-This armor offers modest protection to the wearer’s upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.
+This armor offers modest protection to the wearer's upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.

 #### Half plate
-Half plate consists of shaped metal plates that cover most of the wearer’s body.
+Half plate consists of shaped metal plates that cover most of the wearer's body.
 It does not include leg protection beyond simple greaves that are attached with leather straps.

 #### Hide
 This crude armor consists of thick furs and pelts.